branieljose/meteor-todolist-es6/README.md

 * super easy to do real time reactive apps
 	* 8x faster to build a similar app with Express, Socket.io, React, Redux

+* meteor toys
+	* this meteor package: meteortoys:allthings let's you modify and check out the database and Session right in your browser while you're browsing through your site on localhost
+	* ctrl + m is all you need to do to launch it :)

 * call server side methods in the client

 * access and update the session in the client